 Develop an understanding of social activities and situations in contemporary China, including the skills to engage in informed discussion about them.

 The course will provide the necessary background knowledge for the pursuit of advanced BA3 courses on Chinese politics, economics, and international relations.
 Completion of this course will

 in many cases be a pre-requisite for taking such higher-level courses.

 Lectures & Seminars

-In order to pass this course, participants will have to complete the following assessment components:
+In order to pass this course, participants will have to pass both of the following assessment components:

-Regular course work (presentation): 40% of final grade.
+Regular course work (presentations): 40% of final grade.

 Term paper: 60% of final grade.

 The language used for both presentations and the term paper is English.
 Late submissions of the term-paper will incur a grade deduction, and failure to meet the formatting and referencing guidelines provided